PTroyP/ptroyp/README.md

 ## Hello!

-My name is PTroyP, and I am pursuing a future in front-end development.
-This is my second (and last) career, so I'd better do it right!
+My name is Troy, and I am a front-end developer.
+This is my second career, having spent many years in church ministry!

 ## What I'm Currently Learning

-I've just completed the Advanced HTML and CSS module.
-While I had done some work in HTML and CSS in the past, I really expanded my toolbox.
+I've been deep-diving into JavaScript and Google Analytics.

 ## What I've Done So Far